-- Let's consider the same factual scenario (i.e., Sam has filed a Title IX complaint against the sociology professor, alleging that the professor retaliated by giving issuing a failing grade because Sam refused to give into the professor's sexual advances throughout the semester.) - In response to the complaint, the professor offers proof that Sam has failed two other classes (with different instructors) and that, on a consistent basis, 10% of the professor's class has received a failing grade each semester.
+- Let's consider the same factual scenario (i.e., Sam has filed a Title IX complaint against the sociology professor, alleging that the professor retaliated issued a failing grade because Sam refused to give in to the professor's sexual advances throughout the semester.) - In response to the complaint, the professor offers proof that Sam has failed two other classes (with different instructors) and that, on a consistent basis, 10% of their classes each semester received a failing grade.